kvbc/rylang/notes3.md

 - All variables must be initialized, except variables of the struct type. \ Those can be unitialized, but **all** of their fields **must** be initalized in the same block that the struct has been declared in.
 See [Struct](#struct)
 - Variables can only exist inside of functions and, in a sense, structs.
+Meaning that there are no global variables.
 - Examples:
   ```rust
   len u8 = 10;